peterdyson/Senior-Project/README.md

 ######May 16, 2016

 Today I'm starting the overlay part of the project.
 This is should comprise the bulk of what the work I'll do on the project.
 Everything I've done so far has been leading up to this.
+Fun day today.
+I made an overlay that should go over the screen on every app.
+Unfortunately I have no idea how to set the color.
+This also means that there's no way to test if it's actually working because it's a blank screen.